Towards Plausible Graph Anonymization: Edge Plausibility

 \section{Edge Plausibility}

 To verify our hypothesis that an edge is fake if the users it connects are structurally distant, we first need to quantify two users' structural proximity in a social graph.
-Previous work on link/friendship prediction in social networks~\cite{LK07} provide numerous proximity metrics, such as embeddedness (number of common friends), Jaccard index and Adamic-Adar score.
+Previous work on link prediction provides numerous proximity metrics~\cite{LK07,BL11,AB17}.
 However, these metrics are manually designed and only capture partial information of structural proximity.
+The recent advancement of graph embedding provides us with an alternative approach~\cite{PAS14,TQWZYM15,GL16,BHPZ17,HYL17,RSBZ19}.
+In this context, users in a social network are embedded into a continuous vector space, such that each user's vector comprehensively reflects her structural property in the network.
+Then, for an edge in the anonymized graph, we can define its two users' structural proximity as the similarity of their vectors, and use this similarity as the edge's plausibility.